TL-Consulting-Lab/React-TypeScript-Demo/docs/qa-demo-prompts.md

 ## 1. Backend Unit Test Prompts:

-Write unit tests for the Add Task feature in the backend, targeting a range of inputs and conditions including covering all edge cases.
+Write unit tests using Jest for the Add Task feature in the backend, targeting a range of inputs and conditions including covering all edge cases.

 - Test Categories:
   - Successful Task Creation